-The Center of Excellence in Nonvisual Access is a concentrated center of expertise, best practices, and resources that enables businesses, government, and educational institutions to more effectively provide accessible information and services to the blind community.
+We are the experts in advancing and promoting nonvisual accessibility.
+We provide training, beta testing, and more to help businesses and institutions incorporate equity and opportunity.
+The Center of Excellence in Nonvisual Accessibility is a concentrated center of expertise, best practices, and resources that enables businesses, government, and educational institutions to more effectively provide accessible information and services to the blind community.

 Founded by the National Federation of the Blind in 2014, CENA works to: